Classification of tight contact structures on small Seifert fibered L-spaces: Convex surface theory, overtwistedness, and isotopies

-The results here use the uniqueness of certain contact structures on circle bundles over the pair of pants $\Sigma$, classified by Honda in \cite[Subsection 5.1]{Ho.II}.
-In this context, we are mostly concerned with the changes of boundary slopes obtained by thickening tubular neighborhoods of singular fibers $F_i$.
-The corresponding picture is the $3$-punctured sphere with given boundary slopes, and as we want the product structure in the complement of $F_i$'s we use non-normalized coefficients $M(0;r_1-1,r_2,r_3)$.
+Convex decomposition of Seifert fibration we are working with consists of the neighborhoods of the three singular fibers $F_i$ and the background circle bundle over the pair of pants.
+To ensure the product structure in the complement of $F_i$'s we use non-normalized coefficients $M(0;r_1-1,r_2,r_3)$.
+The results here rely on Honda's classification of tight structures on separated pieces, namely solid tori \cite{Ho.I} and circle bundles over the pair of pants $\Sigma$ \cite[Subsection 5.1]{Ho.II}.
+In the context of isotopies, we are mostly concerned with the changes of boundary slopes obtained by thickening tubular neighborhoods of singular fibers $F_i$.
+The corresponding picture is the $3$-punctured sphere with given boundary slopes.

 Concretely, we recognize correspondences between presentations relying on the following lemma.